michael2012z/BitBible/markdown/KJV/files/Ps.md

 22. Now consider this, ye that forget God, lest I tear you in pieces, and there be none to deliver.

-23. Whoso offereth praise glorifieth me: and to him that ordereth his conversation aright will I shew the salvation of God.that…: Heb. that disposeth his way
+23. Whoso offereth praise glorifieth me: and to him that ordereth his conversation aright will I shew the salvation of God.

 ## Psalms 51